open-feature/open-feature-operator/README.md

 ### Example

-When wishing to leverage featureflagging within the local pod, the following steps are required:
+When wishing to leverage feature flagging within the local pod, the following steps are required:

 1. Create a new feature flag custom resource e.g.